teamhacksmiths/contribution-guide/configuration/about.md

 #### Configuration Tweaks
 [eol-last](https://github.com/eslint/eslint/blob/master/docs/rules/eol-last.md): This plugin forces a new line at the end of a non-empty file.

-[func-names](http://eslint.org/docs/rules/func-names) Forces that you add after the function declaration.
+[func-names](http://eslint.org/docs/rules/func-names) Forces that you add a function name after the function declaration.
 In the case below, the function should be written as:
 ```
 Foo.prototype.bar = function bar() {